 Planning

-I will complete the book by the end of 2022.
+The book will be completed by the end of 2022.

 BOOK PROPOSAL, CONTENTS

 The preface briefly introduces the reader to the book.
 It provides some insight into why I’ve become interested in this field and information about the data, paying special attention to the subjects and others who have provided their support in writing this book.